PetarSimonovic/ico/README.md

 It has a default recursions value of 0, which will produce an unrefined icosahedron.

-It returns its data in an Icosphere struct, in types that conform to SceneKit's expectations for rendering geometry.
+It returns its data in an Icosphere struct, in types that are compatible with SceneKit.

 ```swift
 struct Icosphere {